freemansoft/java-to-windows-performance-counters/README.md

 			* CD to the java-sample directory
 			* Run 1CreateTestPerformanceCounters.ps1 to create the performance counters.
 The java code doesn't have permission to create performance counters.
 	* Generate the JNI code, build java and run the samples.
-		*Open a new powershell to build the java code and run the tests.
+		*Open a new powershell to generate the JNI code, build the java sample code code and run the tests.
 You may be able to re-use the admin powershell.
 I've never done that.
 			* Verify the 1build.ps1 paths work for you.
 They WILL NOT be right.
 The script assumes you are sitting in the root of this repository.
 It does have hard coded paths to csc.exe
 			* cd into the top level directory
 			* Run the 1build.ps1 powershell script to build and run java code